doseyg/event_railway/wef/WEF Setup notes.md

 # Enable Computers to send WEF
 ## Import GPO
 - Create a new GPO object named WEF
-- Right click on the WEF GPO and choose Restore from Backup
+- Right click on the WEF GPO and choose Import
+-- You will have to fix the user and group permissions, and also adjust the WEF server URL

 ## Create your own GPO
 This goes in Computer>Policies>Admin Templates>Windows Components>Event Forwarding